Srini-Rohan/Srini-Rohan/README.md

 ## I'm a Machine Learning and Robotics Enthusiast

 -  Currently pursuing Bachelors in Electronics Engineering at IIT (BHU) Varanasi
--  My passion lies in the fields of probability and statistics and their applications in Machine Learning.
-I am particularly interested in Reinforcement Learning and Computer Vision and their applications in robotics.
+-  My passion lies in the fields of Probability and Statistics, Graph Theory and their applications in Machine Learning.
+I am particularly interested in Reinforcement Learning, Computer Vision, Graph Representation Learning and their applications in robotics.
--  Looking to work on fields related to Machine Learning and AI
+-  Looking to work on fields related to Machine Learning, AI and, Statistics
 -  Know more about me at [srini-rohan.github.io](https://srini-rohan.github.io/)

 <p align="center">